 I hope this helps.
 Let me know how you get on with online yoga!

-If you’ve ever been put out of action by an injury, you’ll know how infuriating, debilitating and strangely isolating it can be.
-I’m sharing my experience below in the hope that it brings some comfort and reassurance that the situation (or at least your response to it!) can and will improve.
+If you’ve ever experienced a nasty injury, you’ll know how frustrating, debilitating and isolating it can be.
+I’m sharing my experience in the hope that it brings some comfort and reassurance that the situation (or at least your response to it!) can and will improve.

-Three months ago, I taught what was from my perspective, my worst ever yoga class.
-It wasn’t that anything went wrong with the class itself (though it wasn’t without challenges – a last minute room change and a power cut to be specific).
-No, the issue was that when demonstrated cat-cow, something in the right side of my lower back “went” sending searing pain through my back.
+Three months ago, I taught my worst ever yoga class.
+It wasn’t that anything went wrong with the class itself (except a last minute room change and a power cut).
+The issue was that when I demonstrated cat-cow, something in the right side of my lower back “went” sending searing pain through my back.

-I’ve had lower back issues before, so I knew this wasn’t good, but I carried on teaching, hoping that moving would help.
+I’ve had lower back issues before, so I knew this wasn’t good, but I carried on teaching.
+I hoped that moving would help.
 It didn’t.
-By the end of the 90 minute class, I was in barely disguised agony.
+By the end of the class, I was in agony.

 I remained in acute, debilitating pain for the next three weeks.
 The only position that was comfortable was lying down.
 Sitting, walking and standing all sent my muscles into excruciating spasms.
 Safe to say, it was the end of my yoga teaching, and indeed my yoga practice for quite some time.